 For Dead Heads, the death of Garcia didn’t shake the band’s following, only strengthened it.
 But their void was great.
 In search of similar music culture, the band Phish was a natural progression for these fans though many were already in their movement.

-Cohn was one of them.
-“I’ve always been a Phish fan.
+“I’ve always been a huge Grateful Dead and Phish fan.
 Huge fan.
 Respect their sound, their lyrics, the way they can just take off on a song and keep it together like it was planned that way.
 But when Anastasio announced his sobriety, that was epic for me,” said SRC’s Founder.
+“Knowing that Jerry died trying to get sober was also a huge revelation for me.”

 That Moment When You Realize You’re Going Down